kwpeters/publishtogit/README.md

   URL.
 But that brought with it the requirement that the set of files you published had to equal the set of files kept under version control.
 That requirement is untenable for a library written in a transpiled language.
-With publish-to-git, the published files (and only the published files) are committed on a separate branch.
+With publishtogit, the published files (and only the published files) are committed on a separate branch.
 This allows the set of files under version control to be unreleated to the set of published files.
 - Users of the library receive the library in a "ready to use" form.
 They do not have to transpile the library, nor do they have to install any of the library's build tools.

-## What publish-to-git Does
+## What publishtogit Does
 1. The current working directory is checked to make sure you are in a NPM project under Git version control.
 This project is the _development repo_.
 The project is checked to make sure you don't have any modified files or untracked